With a rapidly changing business environment, organizations have no option but to modernize applications to remain responsive and relevant

-“Our challenges are typical to any growing organization with business requirements so dynamic that IT landscape has to always be a step ahead to catch up with the changing business landscape, and so digitization is a business priority in Delhivery and the expectations from IT is huge.”Gaurav Pandey, CIO of Delhivery
+“Our challenges are typical to any growing organization with business requirements so dynamic that IT landscape has to always be a step ahead to catch up with the changing business landscape, and so digitization is a business priority in Delhivery and the expectations from IT is huge.”Gaurav Pandey, Head-IT, Delhivery

 As things open up and businesses operate in a new normal of hybrid work environment, the role of new technologies such as Cloud, mobile, IoT, AI, automation are increasingly playing a role in business outcomes.
 But new technologies require an enabling environment to operate and traditional IT environment is not conducive to support new initiatives.